-How To Install Apache Maven Rocky 8 / CentOS 8 / RHEL 8
+How To Install Apache Maven CentOS 8 / RHEL 8

 0

 Apache Maven is a free and powerful build automation tool primarily used for Java projects.
 It is based on the Project Object Model.
-You can efficiently manage a project’s build, reporting, and documentation with maven.
+With maven, you can efficiently manage a project’s build, reporting, and documentation.

-Maven can also build and manage projects written in C#, Ruby, Scala, and other languages.
+Maven can also be used to build and manage projects written in C#, Ruby, Scala, and other languages.

-This post will help you install Apache Maven on Rocky 8 / CentOS 8 / RHEL 8.
+This post will help you install Apache Maven on CentOS 8 / RHEL 8.

 Install Java

-READ: How To Install Oracle Java Rocky 8 / CentOS 8 / RHEL 8
+READ: How To Install Oracle Java CentOS 8 / RHEL 8

 OR